Robert Sidaway (actor)

-Robert Sidaway (born 24 January 1942) is an English writer, producer, director and actor.
+Robert Sidaway (24 January 1942 – 16 August 2024) was an English writer, producer, director and actor.
 His credits as writer or producer for film and television include Rainbow (1996), Battle of the Brave (2004), Best Of British (1987–94) and Into The Rainbow / The Wonder (2017).

 As a stage actor, Sidaway appeared in several West End theatre productions and numerous provincial and international tours, including Number 10 and The Magistrate, both with Alastair Sim.
 On screen, he performed in film and television, including two Doctor Who serials: as Avon in The Savages (1966) and Captain Jimmy Turner in The Invasion (1968).

 Early life

 Sidaway was born in Wolverhampton, the son of industrialist Ronald "Bill" Sidaway, Chairman and Managing Director of Ductile Steels, and Beryl Cynthia Webb.

-He was educated at Tettenhall College, Wolverhampton and Trent College, Derbyshire.
+He was educated at Tettenhall College, Wolverhampton, and Trent College, Derbyshire.

 Acting career and theatre production

-Sidaway commenced his theatrical career in repertory at the Grand Theatre, Wolverhampton in 1958 and at the Oxford Playhouse in 1959 before he studied at the London Academy of Music and Dramatic Art and graduated with honours in March 1962.
+Sidaway commenced his theatrical career in repertory at the Grand Theatre, Wolverhampton, in 1958, and at the Oxford Playhouse in 1959 before he studied at the London Academy of Music and Dramatic Art.

-He subsequently appeared in numerous UK provincial and international productions, including at: Chesterfield Civic Theatre (1962); Pitlochry Festival Theatre (Scotland) (1963); Flora Robson Playhouse (Newcastle upon Tyne) (1964) in The Importance of Being Earnest; Leatherhead Theatre (1966) as the title character in Mother Goose and The Mate in Dick Whittington; Theatre Royal, Windsor (1966) in Pride and Prejudice; Richmond Theatre (1966) in Macbeth; O’Keefe Centre (Toronto) (1967); and Chichester Festival Theatre (1969) in Antony and Cleopatra, The Country Wife, The Caucasian Chalk Circle and The Magistrate.
+Sidaway subsequently appeared in numerous UK provincial and international productions, including at: Chesterfield Civic Theatre (1962); Pitlochry Festival Theatre (Scotland) (1963); Flora Robson Playhouse (Newcastle upon Tyne) (1964) in The Importance of Being Earnest; Leatherhead Theatre (1966) as the title character in Mother Goose and The Mate in Dick Whittington; Theatre Royal, Windsor (1966) in Pride and Prejudice; Richmond Theatre (1966) in Macbeth; O’Keefe Centre (Toronto) (1967); and Chichester Festival Theatre (1969) in Antony and Cleopatra, The Country Wife, The Caucasian Chalk Circle and The Magistrate.